| Book of Mormon | Annotations |

 the office upon him, and having given him the charge concerning all the

-This is interesting.
+affairs of the church. | This is interesting.
 At the same time Mosiah establishes

 rule by the voice of the people by judges, the person chosen by the people as the chief